Affiliate links on Android Authority may earn us a commission. Learn more.

 Open the voicemail message and tap the iOS Share icon.
 Select Save to Files.

-Yes, but you must get your phone carrier to do it at their end.
+Yes, but you must get your phone carrier to do it on their end.
 Different carriers have different settings.

 Yes.
 You can send people straight to voicemail by rejecting the call.
 This can be either tapping the red reject icon on the lock screen or pressing your side power button once.
 You can also automatically send all unknown callers to voicemail by going to Settings–>Phone and enabling Silence Unknown Callers.